FrancescoSTL/Site-Sonar-Dashboard/README.md

 2. `node ./bin/www.js`
 3. Navigate to `https://localhost:3000/`

-## Testing the Ultra-Lightbeam RESTful API Locally
+## Testing the Site-Sonar RESTful API Locally

-1. Start running the ultra-lightbeam dashboard as instructed above
+1. Start running the Site-Sonar dashboard as instructed above
 2. Run `curl -d 'Data to send' http://localhost:3000/log/`

-You should recieve back the message: `Data successfully recieved by Ultra-Lightbeam.
+You should recieve back the message: `Data successfully recieved by Site-Sonar.
 Thanks :-).`

-Congrats, you just successfully set up the local version of Ultra-Lightbeam's Dashboard!
+Congrats, you just successfully set up the local version of Site-Sonar's Dashboard!

 ## API Documentation